marnelfr/udemy.react/README.md

         </AuthContextProvider>
 )
 `````
-- We can instead use a single context that manage a big state about everything we need in our application
+- Surely, we can instead use a single context that manage a big state about everything we need in our application
-  but this is may become quite complicate to maintain.
+  but this may become quite complicate to maintain.
 - We can have **performance issue** while using context because it's not recommended for high
   frequency changes state management: **it's not ready for flux like state management but Redux do.**

 ### How Redux works?
-Redux only has one **Central Data (State) Store** and components subscribe to that state.
+Redux only has one **Central Data Store (State)** and components subscribe to that state.
 However, they can't change that state directly.
 Instead, they can **dispatch** an action.
 **An action** is just a really javascript object which describe the kind of operation that
 the reducer function that can manipulate the Redux state should perform.\